speedscale/docs/docs/install/kubernetes-sidecar/sidecar-trust.md

 ### TLS Trust for Java

 Java applications utilize a truststore to determine which certificates will be trusted.
-The CA Cert inside the **ss-certs** secret needs to be added to your truststore.
+The CA Cert inside the **speedscale-certs** secret needs to be added to your truststore.
 First download the certs from your cluster.
 Note that there are 2 files, **tls.key** and **tls.crt**.
 Both of these files are base64 encoded.
 This command will get the certificate and decode it all at once.

 ```
-kubectl -n dasboot get secret ss-certs -o=jsonpath='{.data.tls\.crt}' | base64 --decode > speedscale-cert.pem
+kubectl -n dasboot get secret speedscale-certs -o=jsonpath='{.data.tls\.crt}' | base64 --decode > speedscale-cert.pem
-kubectl -n dasboot get secret ss-certs -o=jsonpath='{.data.tls\.key}' | base64 --decode > speedscale-key.pem
+kubectl -n dasboot get secret speedscale-certs -o=jsonpath='{.data.tls\.key}' | base64 --decode > speedscale-key.pem
 ```

 The certificate file should start with this line: